texttest/storytext/README.txt

     At least Python 2.5 (Jython 2.5 for the Java UIs) At least PyGTK 2.12 for the PyGTK part
+    Python 3.x supported only for Tkinter UIs currently

 Other Open Source Software packaged with it/used by it: